WhyR2019/abstracts/Lightnings 2/testing_games_artificial_intelligence_algorithms_in_shiny.md

 # Testing games artificial intelligence algorithms in Shiny

-Authors: Łukasz Wawrowski (DOJI S.A., Poznań University of Economics and Business)
+Author: Łukasz Wawrowski (DOJI S.A., Poznań University of Economics and Business)

 # Description